The Mix Collection

 Mix 98 witnessed an increased push toward corporate sponsorship and support from grant foundations.
 Anie S8 Stanley became Mix's Artistic Director, and the Festival that year showcased films that documented the vogue for reclaiming "antiquated" forms of film technology, such as hand-processed and Super 8 films.
 The theme of Mix 99 was "Get Lucky," with programming that "gambled" on promising new work by upcoming filmmakers.
 Memorizing Mix, a gay and lesbian film and video preservation project launched in collaboration with the Estate Project for Artists with AIDS and the Guggenheim Museum, and the HONCHO Blue Movie Midnight Series, were both prominent features of the festival this year.
 In 2000, the festival instituted screening and programming committees to review the abundance of film submissions.
 Among the special attractions this year were the ACCESS digital media series and the Innovations Features Series, which showcased full-length feature work by Mix alumni.
 In 2001, Hubbard, Frilot, and Roy each curated guest programs as part of the Memorizing Mix series, with each showing work that highlighted films from festivals past.

-In recent years, Mix has continued its dedication to providing downtown New York with a venue for formally challenging gay and lesbian film and video.
+In the 2000s, Mix has continued its dedication to providing downtown New York with a venue for formally challenging gay and lesbian film and video.
 The 2002 festival included a showing of James Wentzy's AIDS activism tribute video Fight Back, Fight AIDS: Fifteen Years of ACT-UP on Video.
 In 2003, Jonathan Caouette's Tarnation had its world premiere at Mix and would eventually foist Caouette into the indie-film spotlight.
 While the Mix Festival has often been held every November at the Anthology Film Archives, in 2006 the festival opened at Manhattan's 3LD Art and Technology Center.
 As of 2006, it was directed by Stephen Kent Jusick with co-directors Szu Burgess, Andre Hereford and Kate Huh.

 Arrangement

 The bulk of the collection is arranged chronologically, with each year from 1987-2001 getting its own series.
-Files within each series are grouped by interest or category and accordingly arranged alphabetically.
+Files within each series are grouped by interest or category and arranged alphabetically.

 - Series I: 1987